MetaphorData/connectors/metaphor/custom/query_attributions/README.md

 # Custom Query Attribution Connector

-This connector attaches custom attributions to query logs.
+This connector attributes queries to specific users.
+This is particularly useful for queries executed by service accounts on behalf of real users, e.g., BI systems.

 ## Setup